lucproglangcourse/scalamu/README.markdown

-# Scalak
+# Scala

 Small extensions to [scalaz](http://github.com/scalaz/scalaz) and examples for exploring and teaching the software engineering benefits of defining algebraic data types as initial F-algebras.

-# Getting scalak
+# Getting scalamu

 We are working on the proper publishing to Bintray's jcenter and possibly Maven Central.
-Meanwhile, you can resolve the dependency on scalak as follows.
+Meanwhile, you can resolve the dependency on scalamu as follows.

 First, install the [Bintray sbt plugin](https://github.com/softprops/bintray-sbt).